New Jersey

 Highlighted Disparity

-Black individuals in New Jersey are most likely to receive no treatment.
+Black individuals in New Jersey are least likely to receive surgical treatment

 Lung Cancer Rates